A Survey of PPG's Application in Authentication: Research Gaps and Future Work

-With the popularity of machine learning methods in PPG-based authentication, adversarial machine learning is becoming a promising attack method.
-Adversarial machine learning misleads the model by adversarial examples, producing the wrong output.
-PPG signals can be simulated using dynamic models.
-Gaussian functions can be applied to construct the mapping function that converted the attacker's PPG signals into dynamic model parameters similar to those of the victim to deceive the biometric system.
-We also refer to this attack method as a gray-box evasion attack.
-It needs to obtain the victim's PPG signal in advance, making this method very limited.
+\textbf{Attacking user authentication AI models}: Currently, there are many attack methods against machine learning that have tremendous potential \citep{chen2021real,lovisotto2020biometric}.
+For instance, \citep{chen2021real} spoofs speaker recognition systems by generating adversarial examples.
+Adversarial examples refer to the addition of imperceptible perturbations to the original input to mislead the model and produce incorrect outputs.
 To the best of our knowledge, there are no defenses against PPG-based authentication adversarial examples.
 Traditional adversarial defenses are usually divided into two categories, detecting adversarial examples and improving the robustness of the classifier to adversarial examples (e.g., adversarial retraining and distillation).
-However, even with the state-of-the-art defense approach, there are still effective methods of attack \cite{rosenberg2021adversarial}.
-In addition, other attack methods against machine learning have tremendous potential \cite{Li9102886,lovisotto2020biometric}. \cite{Li9102886} spoofs biometric systems by generating adversarial examples. \cite{lovisotto2020biometric} uses the update process of unsupervised templates to perform poisoning attacks on the model.
+However, even with the state-of-the-art defense approach, there are still effective attacks \citep{rosenberg2021adversarial}.
+Poisoning attacks on the model were performed in \citep{lovisotto2020biometric} through the update process of unsupervised templates.
+Since biometric systems usually adopt a self-renewal strategy, they are prone to poisoning attacks.
+Another attack that targets user authentication AI models is the backdoor attack.
+Inserting backdoors into the model makes the model trigger different results when faced with a specific symbol \citep{wang2019neural}.
+Unlike poisoning attacks, backdoor attacks can be hidden until the input activates them.
+Although the backdoor attacks can be mitigated by pruning neurons \citep{shokri2020bypassing}, the mitigation is limited, and further exploration of possible measures remains future work.
 Each of these approaches is a potential threat to machine learning-based biometric systems.